My husband's speech patterns have changed — What's going on here? A stroke?

 He is 61-years-old and for the last few days, has a hard time saying words.
 He seems to stutter and just can't get the words out right.
 I'm worried about maybe a slight stroke.
 I am going to call the Doc.
 Monday morning.
 What else should I do?

-You could be right about the problem possibly being a stroke attack.
+It might be helpful to have a better understanding of what happens with a stroke, sometimes referred to as “brain attacks,” to determine if that’s what your husband experienced.
 A stroke occurs when a blood clot blocks a blood vessel in the brain (ischemic stroke) or when a blood vessel bursts, causing bleeding into the brain (hemorrhagic stroke).
-Strokes damage the brain by preventing normal blood flow and oxygen from getting to the brain tissue; thus it interferes with brain functioning, affecting thinking, talking, walking, etc. Because different areas of the brain are responsible for different functions, the kinds of symptoms caused by a stroke depend on where in the brain the stroke occurs.
+There’s also a condition called transient ischemic attack (TIA), or mini stroke, which resembles an ischemic stroke without causing permanent damage.
+Strokes damage the brain by preventing normal blood flow and oxygen from getting to the brain tissue; thus, it interferes with brain functioning, affecting thinking, talking, walking, etc. Some common symptoms of strokes to look out for include: